 Resveratrol 20 – 250 mg per pay

-We recommend using Resveratrol as a nootropic supplement.
+I recommend using Resveratrol as a nootropic supplement.

 Your body does not make Resveratrol on its own.
 You can get some Resveratrol from red wine and a few other fruits.
 But studies have shown we may not get an adequate supply of Resveratrol from food sources in our diet.
 Especially if you don’t eat a lot of fruit containing Resveratrol every day.
 Or don’t drink red wine.

-We recommend choosing a Resveratrol supplement that is either 99% pure from Japanese Knotweed.
+I recommend choosing a Resveratrol supplement that is either 99% pure from Japanese Knotweed.
 Or a pure extract from grapes or red wine.
 Ideally the ‘micronized’ version of Resveratrol.

 Resveratrol is unique among antioxidants because it easily crosses the blood-brain barrier.
 And helps protect your brain from free radical damage.